 Youth Ministries is a four-year program designed to prepare graduates for productive, innovative and Christ-centered ministry to adolescents in a variety of ministry contexts through adolescent development and identity formation.

-Majors: Educational Ministries: Youth Ministries Track, Bible/Theology
+Degree: Bachelor of Science Majors: Educational Ministries: Youth Ministries Track, Bible/Theology Program Director: Mr. Jeffrey D. Riley

 In addition to meeting the Bible & Theology outcomes the student will acquire proficiency in the following